mfpjayb/maf.js-docs/store.md

 # Store

-Store is a plugin and a state management built for `maf.js`.
+Store is a plugin and a state management built for `vermillion`.
 It is accessible inside a component using `this.$store`.

 ## Register the plugin